 The TGA is conducting a post-market review of all approved COVID-19 point-of-care serology tests to verify their performance and inform their best use.
 The Department of Health has engaged the Peter Doherty Institute to assist in the post-market validation of these tests.

-Note: In Australia, the supply of self-tests for most serious infectious diseases, including self-tests for COVID-19, is prohibited under the Therapeutic Goods (Excluded Purposes) Specification 2010.
+Note: In Australia, the supply of self-tests for COVID-19 is prohibited under the Therapeutic Goods (Medical Devices - Excluded Purposes) Specification 2020.

 The TGA will take action in relation to any report of poor or faulty performance of these devices.
 Reports can be submitted via the TGA website.